marineveits/dsp/07-statistics.md

 The ability to make inferences depends on the degree of confidence in the chosen prior, and the robustness of the findings to alternate prior distributions may be relevant and important.
-The frequentist school only uses conditional distributions of data given specific hypotheses.
+The frequentist approach only uses conditional distributions of data given specific hypotheses.
-The presumption is that some hypothesis (parameter specifying the conditional distribution of the data) is true and that the observed data is sampled from that distribution.
+The presumption is that some hypothesis is true and that the observed data is sampled from that distribution.
 In particular, the frequentist approach does not depend on a subjective prior that may vary from one investigator to another.
 These two schools may be further contrasted as follows: